mths1/vmq-docs/guides/erlang-vm.md

 Erlang documentation:
 * http://erlang.org/doc/man/erts_alloc.html

 VerneMQ currently does not suggest a specific memory allocation strategy.
-In case you are not satisfied with the default, you might want to try
+In case you are not satisfied with the system default, you might want to try the following which is known to work well with Erlang-based brokers.

 ```text
 +MBas ageffcbf